AppThreat/custom-json-diff/README.md

 string removed rather than checking for a newer version.

 The --allow-new-data option allows for empty fields in the original BOM not to be reported as a difference when the data is populated in the second specified BOM.
-This option only applies to the fields included by default.
+It also addresses when a field such as properties is expanded, checking that all original elements are still present but allowing additional elements in the newer BOM.

 The --components-only option only analyzes components, not services, dependencies, or other data.